Frank Chance

 [edit] Biographical Information

-Following his playing days, Chance managed the Boston Red Sox in 1923.
-He was named the Chicago White Sox manager for the following season but developed severe pneumonia before he could take the helm.
-He submitted his resignation to owner Charles Comiskey, but Comiskey refused to accept it, giving him the opportunity to return to the team when his health improved.
-However, Chance never had a chance to manage the Sox.
-He underwent emergency surgery in April 1924 and passed away that September at age 47.
-Chance was the first of the famous trio to die.
+Chance moved on to the New York Yankees as a player-manager in 1913 but posted a 117-168 record in just under two seasons.
+After a stint as manager of the Los Angeles Angels of the Pacific Coast League, he was skipper of the Boston Red Sox in 1923, leading the club to a last-place finish.
+He was named the Chicago White Sox manager for the 1924 season but developed a severe bout of pneumonia before he could take the helm.
+He submitted his resignation to owner Charles Comiskey, but Comiskey refused to accept it, giving him the opportunity to return when his health improved.
+That never happened.
+Frank underwent emergency surgery in April and passed away that September at age 47.
+He was the first of the famed "Tinker to Evers to Chance" trio to die.

 [edit] Notable Achievements